noracorn/SQLAHelper/docs/index.rst

 underlying SQLAlchemy objects; it merely provides a way to organize them.

-The contextual session is initialized with the popular ZopeTransactionExtension, which allows it to work with transaction managers like pyramid_tm_ and repoze.tm2_.
+The contextual session is initialized with the popular ZopeTransactionEvents, which allows it to work with transaction managers like pyramid_tm_ and repoze.tm2_.
 A transaction manager provides automatic commit at the end of request processing, or rollback if an exception is raised or HTTP error status occurs.
 Some transaction managers can commit both SQL and